Ingmar-de-Vries/HierarchicalPriors/README.md

       - "HierarchicalPriors_checkAtlases.m" - just sanity check that correct atlas and inversion kernel will be selected in main analysis
       - "HierarchicalPriors_dRSA.m" - main analysis script, which is called from "HierarchicalPriors_master_dRSA.m"
       - "HierarchicalPriors_dRSA_con2con.m" - direct comparison between neural RDM of normal condition and neural RDM of inverted condition (i.e., Fig. 3 in paper)
-      - "HierarchicalPriors_STATS.m" - run statistics on ROI-based dRSA results.
+      - "HierarchicalPriors_STATS.m" - run statistics on ROI-based dRSA results, and compute individual-participant peak latencies and magnitudes.
       - "HierarchicalPriors_statsFT.m" - shell around Fieldtrip functions for running cluster-based permutation tests on dRSA lag-plot.
 This function is called from "HierarchicalPriors_STATS.m".
 See scripts for details.
       - "HierarchicalPriors_PLOTS_dRSA.m" - plot ROI-based results.
       - "brewermap.m" - creates nice colormaps that are colorblind friendly.
 Not my code, for all colormaps and source code see: https://colorbrewer2.org/